-Eligible students joining ARU in September 2019 will be guaranteed accommodation in Chelmsford.
+Eligible students joining ARU in September 2019 will be guaranteed accommodation in Cambridge.
 Simply accept your offer to study, reserve your room and pay a deposit by 30 June 2019.

-If you feel that something isn’t quite right with your accommodation then you should get in touch with our Residential Service right away.
-There may be something we can amend or rectify to make you feel more settled, but if you feel like you would be happier somewhere else then we are always willing to talk you through the other accommodation offers we have available.
+If you arrive at your accommodation and feel that something isn’t quite right then you should get in touch with our Residential Service right away.
+There may be something we can amend or rectify to make you feel more settled, but if you feel like you would be happier somewhere else then we are always happy to talk you through the other accommodation offers we have available.